-The Flow Hive is a normal hive with “Flow Frames” located in a “Flow Super”.
-Unfortunately, these frames are made of plastic which honeybees don’t always except.
-If they decide not to use it, the bees will store honey in the brood chamber, run out of space, and swarm.
-One Edmonton Flow Hive user described Flow Hives as “swarm factories”.
-Of the three Edmonton Flow Hive users that I’m aware of, two of them have had some issues with the bees accepting the plastic Flow Frames.
+As mentioned, the Flow Hive is a Langstroth hive with plastic Flow Frames.
+Unfortunately, likely because they prefer wax, the bees sometimes ignore plastic Flow Frames.
+If they decide not to use it, the bees will store honey in their brood chamber, run out of space, and potentially swarm.
+One local Flow Hive user described hi Flow Hives as a “swarm factory”.
+Of the three Edmonton Flow Hive users that I’m aware of, two of them have had issues with the bees accepting the plastic Flow Frames.
 Most of these beekeepers have eventually coaxed the bees into the flow frames with tricks like misting them with sugar water.

 2. Flow Supers Require Queen Excluders

 I can’t think of anything more tragic than excitedly turning the key on your Flow Hive and accidentally crushing a frame of brood.
 To prevent this, the makers of the Flow Hive recommend using a queen excluder to limit the queen to the brood boxes.
 Unfortunately, queen excluders aren’t 100% effective, and since they limit the size of the brood can further contribute to swarming.

 You could probably get around using a queen excluder once the bees start storing honey in the top of the brood box.
 This would provide a natural honey barrier that the queen wouldn’t likely cross.
 Also, at least one source told me that queen doesn’t like laying eggs in the deeper Flow Frame cells; this is hopefully the case.

 Whether to use a queen excluder or not is a controversial topic amongst beekeepers.
 Full disclosure, I’ve never used them.
 Bees don’t use them in nature, so I’ve never cared to add them to my hives.
 I use Beecentric Hives that uses medium-frames for honey and brood.